 - History of research in the medical treatment of ocular-visual disorders and/or teaching courses in such treatment.

-Special Applications on Merit – Notes
+Special Application on Merit – Additional Notes

 The degree to which an applicant must meet one or more of the ten criteria listed above is at the discretion of the certification committee, based upon the strength and breath of the applicant’s overall credentials.
 Applicants will be required to sign a waiver authorizing the board of directors to undertake all appropriate forms of inquiry to verify their proffered credentials and site of practice as well as provide information about the type of practice in which they treat patients and/or demographic data pertaining to diagnosis and treatment of the patients they treat or the subject matter of their teaching.

-The ABCMO-certified nominator of the applicant shall submit a letter stating the reasons by which s/he believes a Special Application On Merit should be offered their nominee.
+The ABCMO-certified nominator of the applicant shall submit a letter stating the reasons by which s/he believes a Special Application on Merit should be offered their nominee.

 Dr. Kenneth Myers